Manoj123-github/Jenkins/README.md

 # What is Continuous Integration?

-Continuous Integration is a development practice that requires developers to integrate code into a shared repository at regular intervals.

-This concept was meant to remove the problem of finding later occurrence of issues in the build lifecycle.
-Continuous integration requires the developers to have frequent builds.
+Continuous Integration ( CI ) is a practice where developers regularly integrate their code changes into a shared repository multiple times throughout the day.
+With each integration, an automated build and a series of automated tests are triggered to verify that the new code integrates correctly with the existing codebase and doesn't introduce any regressions or bugs.
+The primary goal of CI is to catch integration issues early in the development process, promoting collaboration and ensuring that the codebase remains in a stable state.

+# Benefits of Continuous Integration:

+1. Early detection of integration issues, reducing the risk of merging conflicts.

+2. Faster feedback loop, allowing developers to fix issues quickly.

+3. Improved code quality and stability.